MIT-Emerging-Talent/ET6-CDSP-group-06-repo/0_domain_study/data_privacy_impact.md

-# Data Privacy In Educational Data
+# Data Privacy in Educational Data

 This file summarizes key findings from research on data privacy in online learning environments.
 It draws from two influential studies:

-- **On Students' Willingness to Use Online Learning: A Privacy Calculus Theory Approach**
+- **On Students' Willingness to Use Online Learning:
+   A Privacy Calculus Theory Approach**
-- **Aware, but Don't Really Care: Student Perspectives on Privacy and Data Collection in Online Courses**
+- **Aware, but Don't Really Care: Student
+   Perspectives on Privacy and
+   Data Collection in Online Courses**

 ---

 ## Overview

 ### Privacy Calculus Theory

 - **Definition:**
   Students evaluate online learning by weighing tangible benefits (e.g., personalized instruction, convenience, cost/time savings)